Modal reduction principles across relational semantics: Preliminaries

-Building on insights developed in Formal Concept Analysis \cite{ganter2012formal}, we read $\mathbb{M}, a \Vdash \phi$ as ``$a$ is a member of category $\phi$'', and $\mathbb{M}, x \succ \phi$ as ``$x$ describes category $\phi$''.
-We refer to \cite{conradie2016categories,Tarkpaper, conradie2021rough, conradie2020non} for extensive discussions about this and other possible intuitive interpretations of these clauses.
-In Section \ref{ssec:parametric corr mrp crisp}, we will touch upon these interpretations when discussing the conceptual ramifications of the results of the present paper.
+In line with the idea, discussed early on, that the polarity-based semantics supports an intuitive interpretation of LE-logics as the logics of formal concepts in the sense of FCA, we read $\mathbb{M}, a \Vdash \phi$ as `` object $a$ is a member of category $\phi$'', and $\mathbb{M}, x \succ \phi$ as ``feature $x$ describes category $\phi$''.
 Spelling out the definition above, we can equivalently rewrite it in the following recursive form: